brh55/botkit-discord/readme.md

 ![Example Gif](http://g.recordit.co/WzQ3XkJm5A.gif)

 ## Install
-*Note: Minimum Node Requirement 8+, Recommended 10*
+*Note: Minimum Node Requirement 8+, Recommended 10, and >=10.10.0 if you use audio.*

 `$ npm install botkit-discord`